-Upper San Antonio River: Planning to Protect Recreational Uses
+Upper San Antonio River: A Community Project to Protect Recreational Uses

 San Antonio River

 The goal of this current project is to reduce bacteria levels in parts of the San Antonio River, making them safer for recreation.
 High levels of bacteria may pose a risk to people who swim or wade in them—activities called “contact recreation” in the state's standards for water quality.

 The stream segments included in the project are Salado Creek (Segment 1910), Walzem Creek (Segment 1910A), and the Upper San Antonio River (Segment 1911).
 Texas AgriLife Research and the San Antonio River Authority (SARA) are key partners in this project.